Taj Gibson

-Taj Jami Gibson (born June 24, 1985) is an American professional basketball player who last played for the Charlotte Hornets of the National Basketball Association (NBA).
-He played college basketball for the USC Trojans and was selected 26th overall by the Chicago Bulls in the 2009 NBA draft.
-A power forward/center, Gibson previously played for the Bulls, Oklahoma City Thunder, Minnesota Timberwolves, New York Knicks, Washington Wizards, and Detroit Pistons.
+Taj Jami Gibson (born June 24, 1985) is an American professional basketball coach and former player who is an assistant coach for the Chicago Bulls of the National Basketball Association (NBA).
+He played college basketball for the USC Trojans and was selected 26th overall by the Bulls in the 2009 NBA draft.
+A power forward and center, Gibson had a 17-year career in the NBA as a player, playing for the Chicago Bulls, Oklahoma City Thunder, Minnesota Timberwolves, New York Knicks, Washington Wizards, Detroit Pistons, Charlotte Hornets, and the Memphis Grizzlies.

 Early life

 Gibson was born on June 24, 1985, in Brooklyn, New York.
 He attended P.S.
 67 Charles A. Dorsey School in Brooklyn's Fort Greene neighborhood.
 Gibson began his high school career at Brooklyn's High School of Telecommunication Arts and Technology.
 He then attended Stoneridge Prep as a sophomore and junior in Tarzana, California.
 During his senior year in 2006, he attended Calvary Christian in San Fernando, California.